 The primary reason for this backlog was the absence of the PCC from January until April, due to a change to Schedule 1 of the Architects Act.
 Even though the PCC was reappointed by the new Board at its first meeting, the PCC Rules requirements for notice meant that the proper resumption of cases could not happen until June.
-The progress of cases until the end of the year is subject to a number of variables which are explained further at Annex B, but the main obstacle will undoubtedly be the limited availability of what is a relatively small committee.
+The progress of cases until the end of the year is subject to a number of variables, but the main obstacle will undoubtedly be the limited availability of what is a relatively small committee.
 A new recruitment exercise will happen in the new year, and give the opportunity to expand the size of the PCC if workloads continue to demand it.